 All data stored and processed within Signable stays within the EU.
 Our main infrastructure is hosted in the Amazon AWS data centre in London.
 This region is also used by many of the top Internet companies and fully complies with all the major certifications.
 More information on its compliance can be found here.

-We also have backup facilities in Germany which access is restricted to and is only used for data recovery or restoration.
+We also have backup facilities in Ireland which access is restricted to and is only used for data recovery or restoration.
 Backups are taken every hour for both the database and the documents themselves.

 All data stored by Signable is encrypted at rest and during transport.
 Data transport between internal systems is also encrypted.
 The keys required to encrypt and decrypt the data are stored in an HSM provided by AWS and restricted to the minimum number of required people.